sila0164/GameHex-Editor/GHEX Language Documentation.md

 - Scripts: Files that read through a file.

 - Lists: Files that contain names for values.
-Used to create dropdowns and/or limit what the user is allowed to input.
+Used to create dropdowns to limit what the user is allowed to input.

 # Scripts: